Cloudxtreme/training_material/modules/210_ConflictAndResolution/2_0/210_ConflictAndResolution_TeachingNotes.md

 + why consistency matters, and why it must be sacrificed
 + that the next best thing is eventual consistency, and we can achieve that by resolving conflicts
 + how conflicts are discovered on read/write or by AAE
-+ some techniques Riak can use to resolve them, including timestamps, logical clocks, and CRDTs
++ some techniques Riak can use to resolve them, including timestamps, logical clocks, and passing siblings to the client.

 <br>